ComedicChimera/chai-lang.dev/static/markdown/guide/chapter4.md

 the length of the array.
 Unlike in many other languages, arrays can only have a fixed length and it must be included in the data type.

+> It is also possible for an array data type to be unsized.
+This will allow any array of
+> the element type to be considered equivalent, regardless of its size.
+Unsized arrays are
+> designated with the `array[T]` type specifier.

 You can get the length of an array (or any other collection) by using the `len()` method.

     let l = arr.len(); // l = 3